Louis van Gaal: Third stint at the Netherlands national team (2021−2022)

 On 4 August 2021, Van Gaal came out of retirement to take charge of the Netherlands national team for a third time.
 He replaced Frank de Boer, who left the position in June following the team's disappointing Euro 2020 campaign.

 Van Gaal's first match in his third stint at the Netherlands national team was a 1–1 draw against Norway on 1 September 2021.

 In the 2022 FIFA World Cup, the Netherlands finished top of Group A, then they defeated the United States 3–1 in the round of 16.
 On 9 December, Van Gaal and his Netherlands side lost again to Argentina on penalties, this time in the quarter-finals.
 Following their exit from the World Cup, Van Gaal resigned as head coach of the Netherlands national team, after 20 matches without defeat in his third stint.

+Style of management

+Van Gaal is considered to be one of the greatest and most successful managers of all time.
+He served as an inspiration for several other coaches due to his teams' style of play and his use of a back–three defensive line, including Gian Piero Gasperini and Alberto Malesani, as well as influencing his former assistant José Mourinho, and his former players Pep Guardiola and Luis Enrique.
+Due to his rigorous, stern, authoritative style, and strong personality he was occasionally nicknamed the "Iron Tulip" throughout his career, a nickname which Van Gaal himself despised, as he always believed that he had been "fair" as a coach.
+Although he had several controversial conflicts with his players, the press, and members of his teams' management staff throughout his career, he was known for his leadership, and often saw himself as a "relationship" manager, who saw the importance of the mental aspect of the game, and was known for his ability develop young players, promote his philosophy, and create strong relationships with them, as was the case during his time at Ajax in the 90s.